marcmajcher/serpens-malum/README.md

-# Serpens Malus
+# Serpens Malum

-Serpens Malus (The Serpent's Apple), is a role-playing game for three or four friends.
+Serpens Malum (The Serpent's Apple), is a role-playing game for three or four friends.
 In the game, you play the roles of citizens of the city of Troy, just as the Trojan War begins.
 While your characters are generally safe behind the city walls, and the fall of Troy will not come for many years, your days are numbered.